 When scalding milk, it is heated to about 82 degrees Celsius (180 degrees Fahrenheit), which destroys microorganisms.
 This can be done either on the stovetop in a por in the microwave.
 The process is called "scalding" because the milk is heated to just below the boiling point, at which point small bubbles will form on the bottom of the container and move to the surface.
 Scalding is often used for safety reasons, to kill any bacteria present in raw milk.
 However, it's also done for other reasons, including improving flavor and emulsifying fats.
 So while scalding may not be necessary in all cases like when you're making a Latte, it will make your coffee taste better!

-Breve coffee is an exceptional coffee that offers a clean yet satisfying taste, not dissimilar to a shot of espresso or an Americano.
-This can become your go-to coffee for when you feel like having something a little stronger than a drip but don’t have time for a full cup.
+Breve coffee is an exceptional coffee that offers a pure yet satisfying taste not unlike an espresso or an Americano.
+This can become your go-to coffee when you're craving something stronger than a drip, but don't have time for a whole cup.
 It is vegan, sugar-free, and additive-free, which is just the cherry on top.
 If you can get your hands on some, give it a try, it will be worth the effort!

 More Posts in this Category: